olliz0r/sys-botbase/README.md

 ### screen capture:
 - [ ] capture current screen and send it

+# Installation
+I've only tried this on Atmosphere (0.10.2), so if you are using a different cfw your experience might vary.

+Copy the sys-botbase.nsp file to sdmc://atmosphere/contents/430000000000000B and rename it to exefs.nsp.
+Create a new folder in sdmc://atmosphere/contents/430000000000000B names "flags".
+Create a empty file called boot2.flag inside this folder.
+Restart your switch.

+The sysmodule opens a socket connection on port 6000.
+See the python example on how to talk to the sysmodule and what commands are available.

 # big thank you to jakibaki for a great sysmodule base to learn and work with, as well as being helpful on the Reswitched discord!